 6) utilizes the student agenda daily as a means of communication;

-Our aim at Wikwemikong Junior School is to build a great foundation, filled with solid and memorable skills that they will use when transitioning from our school to Wikwemikong Pontiac School.
-To this end, I can wholeheartedly say that all staff at Wikwemikong Jr. School are committed to provide your child with a challenging, rewarding and culturally-sensitive curriculum delivered in a safe, positive and caring environment.
+Our aim at the Wikwemikong Junior School is to build a great foundation, filled with solid and memorable skills that your children will use when transitioning from our school to the Wikwemikong Pontiac School.
+To this end, I can wholeheartedly say that all the team members here at the Wikwemikong Junior School are committed to provide your child with a challenging, rewarding and culturally-sensitive curriculum delivered in a safe, positive and caring environment.

 Your child will be receiving a student agenda; and, we hope that it is returned to the school on a daily basis as it is an excellent way to communicate with the school.
 The student agenda has the school calendar along with our spirit days.
 We pride our school on character and spirit and our children love to partake in all of these events as a means of having fun while learning.
 The student agenda also has our school rules and an information list for you the parent.
 Please take the time to read it and become familiar with them.

-The curriculum at the Wikwemikong Junior School is delivered to the highest standards possible, while reflecting our unique identity as Anishinabe people.
-At the Board level, this is accomplished through supporting Collaborative Inquiry in general, to providing release time to teachers and to making resources available unique to our community, with the ongoing help of our valuable Curriculum department.
+The curriculum at the Wikwemikong Junior School is delivered to the highest standards possible, while reflecting our unique identity as Anishinabe people of Wikwemikong.
+At the Board level, this is accomplished through supporting our team members during Collaborative Inquiries (on Wednesdays), and to provide release time for teachers and to make resources available to them, with the ongoing help of our valuable Curriculum department.